This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Other products like baby powder, citrus peels, and cat litter can help in absorbing the sweat and moisture, eliminating the shoe odors.
-You can even freeze the shoe overnight if none of the above methods are working, don’t put them directly in a freezer.
-Seal them on a plastic bag and it will kill the bacteria.
+Other products like baby powder, citrus peels, and cat litter can help in absorbing sweat and moisture, eliminating the shoe odors.
+You can even freeze the shoe overnight if none of the above methods are working, but don’t put them directly in a freezer.
+Seal them in a plastic bag first.

 Let’s take about some foot and shoe care which would be the first step towards preventing stinky shoes.
 I mean it is always better to eliminate the root cause and in this case, it is fungi and dirty feet.

 It is very important to maintain a proper foot care routine because dirty feet can invite bacteria and fungi.
 Wash your feet every day, use soap for thorough cleaning and no, I don’t mean the suds dripping down from torso cleaning.

 If feet smell is a real problem, wash them twice a day, and even on days, you might not shower.

 Use a pumice stone to exfoliate the bottom of your feet, specifically the heels because it is the favorite spot of bacterias.
 Use some antibacterial lotion on your feet if needed.

 Simply washing your feet every day can keep those lingering smells at bay and I know it is not a tough job.

 2. Maintain a Shoe Care Routine

 Just like your feet, you need to clean your shoes as well.
 Give them a quick sweep with an antibacterial wipe or use the DIY spray after a day’s work before the bacteria takes hold.
 Wash the insoles regularly and use a damp towel to clean the dirt and grime from the visible areas.